No One Left Behind Subsidies

 Can families who do not fall within the LICO metric qualify based solely on unique circumstances?

-Yes!
-There is an exceptions process in place that ensures that youth are not denied a Scouting experience should unique circumstances exist.
+Potentially yes.
+There is an exception's process in place that ensures that youth are not denied a Scouting experience should unique circumstances exist.
 This is done on a case-by-case basis.
 If your family is experiencing financial hardship that is not necessarily reflected in total family income, please provide details with associated extra costs along with your and your child's personal information to helpcentre@scouts.ca and one of our team members will be able to assist.

 How can I apply for NOLB towards Registration Fee?